Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have an Azure virtual machine named web1.

-You need to query the amount of free memory that was available on web1 during the past seven days.
+You need to query the amount of free memory that was **available on web1 during the past seven days**.

 The solution must meet the following requirements:

 • Display the data as a time chart.